harshitneversettle/Capstone_harshit/README.md

 ### Off-Chain Interface

-The front-end interface is built with React and TypeScript, providing smooth interaction with the blockchain via:
+The current version is operated via CLI and program clients (Anchor tests or custom scripts).
+A future React + TypeScript frontend is planned to wrap these instructions in a user-friendly interface using:

-* @solana/web3.js
+- `@solana/web3.js`
-* Anchor client libraries
+- Anchor client libraries
-* Solana Wallet Adapter
+- Solana Wallet Adapter

-Supported wallets include Phantom, Solflare, and Backpack, ensuring accessibility for a wide range of users.
+This UI will allow users to connect wallets such as Phantom, Solflare, and Backpack and interact with the protocol without writing code.

 ---